Claddagh Ring Museum

 Admission to the museum is free.

-Discover Your Irish Ancestry on Ancestry.com
+Discover Your Irish Ancestry on Ancestry.com – free for 14 days

-Dysert O’Dea Castle, The Clare Archaeology Centre, Co.
+12. Dysert O’Dea Castle, The Clare Archaeology Centre, Co.
 Clare

-You may not find the Dysert O’Dea Castle in mainstream tourist brochures of Ireland, but that doesn’t mean that you shouldn’t visit this 15th-century Co.
-Clare tower house, along with the 25 archaeological field monuments that surround it.
+You may not find the Dysert O’Dea Castle in mainstream tourist brochures of Ireland, but that doesn’t mean that you shouldn’t visit this 15th-century County Clare tower house, along with the 25 archaeological field monuments that surround it.

 a castle little-known museums in Ireland

 The Dysert O'Dea Castle in Co.
-Clare.
+Clare, which houses an archaeology center, one of the little known museums in Ireland.
 Photo: https://www.flickr.com/photos/donxfive/ https://creativecommons.org/licenses/by-nc-nd/2.0/

 The castle, located at the gateway to the Burren region, was the stronghold of the O’Dea clan.